Have you seen the Netflix Documentary The Bleeding Edge? In not, watch it now…

 If there’s one thing consumers need to know…

-Devices do not have as much evidence behind them as medications.
+Devices do not need to have as much evidence behind them as medications in order to be listed with the TGA.
 This is in part reflects the assumption that there is a detailed consent conversation between patients and their surgeons.
 We would urge all people to think of any procedure requiring any implanted medical device as an experimental treatment, and consent with that level of attention and care.

 In essence, medical device companies assure TGA of the safety of their devices.
 It is a highly competitive and lucrative market, every bit as powerful as pharma, or perhaps more so.
 Post-market testing is supposed to occur, noting when complications occur and ensuring the TGA are aware.
 This doesn’t happen as much as it needs to, and is not compulsory for surgeons, although it is for medical device companies.
 Technically the TGA can prosecute medical device companies who don’t advise of complications but in practice this happens rarely.